Charlie Macnamara - Technical Writer and Developer

 Final Shaping: Building Surface Tension

-2. Fold the far edge two-thirds toward you.
+2. Fold the far edge two-thirds toward you

-3. Fold the near edge over that, like closing an envelope.
+3. Fold the near edge over that

-4. Rotate 90 degrees and repeat these folds.
+4. Rotate 90° and repeat

 5. Flip seam-side down

-7. Rotate a quarter turn and repeat until you feel the surface tighten.
+7. Rotate a quarter turn and repeat

 First step of the final shaping process